-To date the repository has published over 50 measurement and modeling contributions from organizations such as Qualcomm, NYU Wireless, Georgia Institute of Technology, Communications Research Centre Canada, and NIST.
+To date the repository has published over 30 measurement and modeling contributions from organizations such as Qualcomm, NYU Wireless, Georgia Institute of Technology, Communications Research Centre Canada, NIST, and others.
 The datasets describe physical waveform behavior in high-priority wireless use cases such as:

 The Alliance welcomes new contributions to and expanded use of this data-sharing platform.
 Interested researchers can register for the tool at https://5gmm.nist.gov